CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-users/users-modding-cyberpunk-2077/modding-on-macos.md

 _a) Steam:_

 **TODO:** Steam is tricky one, as it doesn't allow to pick custom executable.
-Main idea is to rename original executable `Cyberpunk2077` to `Cyberpunk2077_real`, then ranaming `launch_modded.sh`  script to executable-like file, adjusting the code to call actual executable after redscript is compiled and finally making it recognize-able for macOS as such.
+Main idea is to rename original executable `Cyberpunk2077` to `Cyberpunk2077_real`, then renaming `launch_modded.sh`  script to executable-like file, adjusting the code to call actual executable after redscript is compiled and finally making it recognize-able for macOS as such.
 If you find it hard, use option two or three, by running it manually with every new mod or every time.

 1. Rename the executable inside `Cyberpunk2077.app` :